franciscop/use-tensorflow/readme.md

 - `config`: the configuration for the specific model in Tensorflow.
 See [Coco SSD example](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd#api).
   - `modelUrl`: where to load the model from.
 [You can load them locally](#loading-local-models) for better performance in dev.

+There's also a default export `useTensorflow`, but it's experimental by now.

 ## useObjects